Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 To help bring all students up to the same level, we should look to interleave new content with previously learnt material once we are sure it has been fully taught and understood.

-For example, if fractions have been taught, then that content could be interleaved into perimeter questions.
+For example, once you have covered fractions, they can be interleaved into perimeter questions.

-Another way to interleave would be to put in several questions from a previously taught and unrelated topic into work that is being currently studied.
+Another way to interleave would be to include several questions from a previously taught and unrelated topic in the current work.

-If nothing else, this would ensure that children gain an awareness of the need to read questions carefully, and avoid going into auto-pilot when the same types of questions are repeated.
+If nothing else, this ensures that children read questions carefully and avoid going into auto-pilot when the same types of questions are repeated.

 This is Mark McCourt’s proposed structure of a learning episode from Teaching For Mastery.